 Isabella's story: fears of deportation to a homophobic father - or why immigration detention needs to change

-For lesbians, life is dangerous in Namibia.
-But when Isabella sought safety in the UK, she found despair instead.
+When Isabella sought safety in the UK, she found despair instead.
 She spent two sleepless weeks in a detention centre, in constant fear of being deported – and dreading a future in which an arranged marriage would ‘cure’ her sexuality.

 As a lesbian, Isabella faces restrictive laws and prejudices in her birth country, Namibia, not least from her own father.